kan01234/post/_posts/2024-09-17-iot-log-retrieval.md

 - The files can be either:

-    * Compressed: using gzip (.log.gz) to save storage space
+    * Compressed: using gzip (.json.gz) to save storage space
-    * Uncompressed: (.log) if the subsequent analysis or retrieval tools require uncompressed text data
+    * Uncompressed: (.json) if the subsequent analysis or retrieval tools require uncompressed text data

 The choice between compressed or uncompressed storage depends on the trade-offs between storage costs, retrieval speed, and the capabilities of the tools used to access and analyze the logs.